 - Find a sunny spot on your property within reach of your garden hose.

-- Design your compost area to compliment your yard or garden.
-It can be made from landscaping bricks to wire fencing.
+- Design your compost pile to compliment your yard or garden.

 - NEVER add meats, bones, fish, dairy, cooking oils, pet waste or cat litter.

-- Gather carbon materials and store in your compost area.
+- Gather leaves, grass clippings, stalks, straw/hay, paper, wood chips or sawdust (browns) and store in your compost area.

-- Begin collecting your kitchen “greens” and add to your compost area, layer with the carbon materials previously collected.
+- Add to your kitchen “greens” to the compost area, layer with the “brown” materials previously collected.

 - Occasionally water, stir or flip the materials.

 - Winter compostingOnly add kitchen scraps during the winter…NO carbon materials.
 Begin remixing your materials when it begins to thaw in the spring.